gaehlerm/SoftwareEngineering/README.md

 Some people even start to encode all kinds of logic into strings.
 This is dreadful.
 At times, this is also referred to as "stringly typed" to emphasize the importance of using appropriate types instead of strings. // See also "primitive obsession"

-I found the following example in the book "Clean Code" on page 128, where Robert C. Martin (a.k.a.
-Uncle Bob) did some refactoring on a unit test.
+I found the following example in the book "Clean Code" on page 128, where Robert C. Martin did some refactoring on a unit test.
 I quite like the book.
 It served as a model for this book here.
 But in this example, Uncle Bob somehow went haywire.
 What he explained all made sense, but he somehow missed that one should never write code the way he did.

 He encoded five Boolean states `{heater_state, blower_state, cooler_state, hi_temp_alarm, low_temp_alarm}` into a single string `"hbCHl"`, where each character encodes whether it was too hot or not, too cold or not, etc. Capital letters represent `true`, while lowercase letters represent `false`.
 It's such a beautiful example of the kind of logic that can be implemented in strings.
 At least it would be if it weren't so outrageous what he did here.
 Avoid using strings to encode values of a different type.
 To make matters worse, the letter `"h"` is even used twice.
 This code becomes more fragile because the state relies on the order of the characters.